| Africa shelters a great number of species of antelopes,

 meters in height, and eats sheets and young growths of

 trees.
-Spread everywhere in East Africa and Southern Africa
+Spread everywhere in East Africa and Southern Africa The Sable

 Antelope measures 1,35